fcallaly/kafka-labs/Lab2.md

 Can you use it to see the partitions for your topic?

-What happens if you stop a broker using docker-compose and then continue to send messages?
+What happens if you stop and start a broker using docker-compose and then continue to send messages?

 ### Optional Extras - 2 ###